12 TikTok Food Influencers to Partner With in 2025

 sameats Sam Way TikTok cooking influencer

-Sam Way, @sameats, is a self-taught cook and influencer who started posting on TikTok to attract possible employers.
-However, his fast-paced cooking videos quickly drew the attention of millions of followers, leading him to become a full-time content creator.
+Sam Way, @sameats, is a self-taught home chef and food blogger who started posting on TikTok to attract potential employers.
+His fast-paced cooking videos quickly drew the attention of millions of followers, leading him to become a full-time creator.

-He’s worked with brands like Nespresso and Ninja before and is a great fit for beverage brands, kitchenware brands, and premium grocery brands.
+He’s worked with brands like Nespresso and Ninja and is a great fit for beverage brands, kitchenware brands, and premium grocery brands looking to partner with someone whose success story is as compelling as his recipes.

 9. Tiffycooks